This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 The expected benefits must outweigh the potential risks/side effects of medication for each individual.
 Pharmacological management of severe BPSD (agitation and aggression in particular) should only be considered if behaviours cause severe distress to the individual and/or there is immediate risk of harm to other patients or carers.

-The 2009 Banerjee report summarised the risks and benefits of treating 1,000 patients with BPSD with an atypical antipsychotic for around 12 weeks:
+The Banerjee report (2009): The use of antipsychotic medication for people with dementia summarised the risks and benefits of treating 1,000 people with BPSD with an atypical antipsychotic for around 12 weeks:

-Risperidone is the only medication with UK Marketing authorisation for this indication, licensed for "the short-term treatment (up to 6 weeks) of persistent aggression in patients with moderate to severe Alzheimer's dementia unresponsive to non-pharmacological approaches and when there is a risk of harm to self or others".
+Risperidone is licensed for use in Alzheimer’s disease.
+The licensed indication is "the short-term treatment (up to 6 weeks) of persistent aggression in patients with moderate to severe Alzheimer's dementia unresponsive to non-pharmacological approaches and when there is a risk of harm to self or others".
+For guidance on dose, see DPT prescribing guideline PG14: Pharmacological Management of Severe Behavioural & Psychological Symptoms of Dementia (BPSD)

 Where risperidone is contraindicated or where no clinical benefit is achieved and/or the individual experiences intolerable side effects, it may be appropriate to consider alternative pharmacological treatment options (to be initiated by or on the recommendation of a specialist).
-Refer to DPT PG14 for further guidance.
+Refer to the DPT prescribing guideline PG14: Pharmacological Management of Severe Behavioural & Psychological Symptoms of Dementia (BPSD)